George and the Dragon 2004 Version

 **** Meg A

-Rented this from Netflix for a sleep over birthday party.
-It was a hit with the kids, a ligcomedy.
+Rented this from Netflix for a sleepover birthday party.
+It was a hit with the kids, a light comedy.
 I didn't have any child have nightmares that night, nor did any of them have to leave the room because it was too scary.
 After the party was over, the DVD was left on the TV.
-The next day I was having a company come to do a window treatment on site in the study where the sleepover was held.
-One of the workers who was steam cleaning the Roman shades noticed the box and asked if it were appropriate for a ten year old who loves dragons.
-I said the movie was enjoyable fluff that was appropriate / good for the whole family.
-It was light and well paced, nothing too deep, with some good special effects.
-Although this is a review for George and the Dragon, I do want to say kudos to Dr. Drape for the curtains.
-You did a great job, fellows.
+The next day, one of the workers at my house noticed the box and asked if it were appropriate for a ten-year-old who loves dragons.
+I said the movie was enjoyable fluff that was appropriate and good for the whole family.
+It was light and well-paced, nothing too deep, with some good special effects.

 June 21, 2014